 - Work schedule or job assignment modifications, including suspending employment with or without pay consistent with any applicable written procedures (for Duke positions);

 - Information about and/or assistance with obtaining personal protection orders;

 - Increased monitoring and security of certain areas of the campus; or

 - A combination of any of these measures.

 As part of this process, OIE may also refer individuals to other resources, such as Duke’s Disability Management System (DMS), Counseling & Psychological Services (CAPS) or Personal Assistance Service (PAS).
 Duke will treat Supportive Measures as confidential and will not disclose any provided measures except as necessary to implement and maintain those measures or unless required to do so under applicable law, policy, contract, grant or other terms.
 For example, Duke may be required to disclose Supportive Measures to research sponsors, particularly if those measures could potentially impact ongoing sponsored research.

 6. In some situations and as deemed warranted by OIE, OIE may consult with Duke administrators in the implementation of supportive measures.

 VII.
 Emergency Removal and Administrative Leave

 Emergency Removal of a Student Respondent.
-Where there is an immediate threat to the physical health or safety of any students or other individuals arising from a report of Prohibited Conduct, the Duke can remove a Student Respondent from part or all of the Duke’s education programs or activities and issue any necessary related no-trespass and no-contact orders.
+Where there is an immediate threat to the physical health or safety of any students or other individuals arising from a report of Prohibited Conduct, Duke can remove a Student Respondent from part or all of Duke’s education programs or activities and issue any necessary related no-trespass and no-contact orders.